Lilin-Lilin Kecil: Reception

-Rolling Stone Indonesia listed "Lilin-Lilin Kecil" as the thirteenth best Indonesian song of all time.

 "Lilin-Lilin Kecil" has been used as a memorial song, such as at the sixth anniversary of the 2002 Bali bombing.
+Indonesian director Richard Buntario considered that the song as one of the examples of the contemporary gospel songs.

 1992 version

-In 1992, Chrisye re-recorded the song for his first and only EP Cintamu Telah Berlalu.
-This version featured Bina Vokalia, who provided children's backing vocals, and was produced by Younky Soewarno.
+In 1992, Chrisye re-recorded "Lilin-Lilin Kecil" for his first and only extended play Cintamu Telah Berlalu.
+This version featured Bina Vokalia, who provided children's backing vocals, and was arranged and produced by Younky Soewarno.

 Personnel

 Personnels adapted from album's liner notes.